jeremyhcho/intellinote/README.md

 I'll be creating a Message model and the respective controller to allow users to send and receive messages.
 I'll be creating a MessageStore that keeps track of a current user's messages using the username as a key, and an array of messages as values.
 Using a MessageUsersIndex, I'll create a component that lists MessageUsersIndexItem.
 Clicking on the MessageUsersIndexItem will show a MessagesIndex component that'll render MessagesIndexItem component for individual messages.

 [Details][phase-six]

+###Bonus

+#####Reveal.js

+* Using Reveal.js, I'll be implementing the ability to create slideshows.
+  - Add functionality to allow notes to be easily used for slideshows.

+####Chart.js

+* Using Chart.js, I'll be adding functionality to add charts and graphs to notes.